 Darth Vader JH has a little bit less obvious path to victory.
 He might appear very powerful but his path to victory involves not only combos like BATTLE RAGE and MASTER OF EVIL, but also playing a low-card game.

 Bultar Swan, who actually has a lot of direct damage and some A6s to go with her 2x A8.
 If she had more hit points, she’d be really tough.
 Quinlan Vos is another good example of a path to victory: He does some no-action attacks, takes damage, which powers up his own BRINK card to be a killing blow.
 The rest was just sort of filled in.
+Kylo Ren has almost of all of his cards forcing discards and creating an advantage for him.
 Our Plo Koon deck is more of a steady, wear-you-down deck, but it has some big attacks and enough direct damage to supplement that.

 One lesson I learned in creating the Saesee & Agen deck was that you really need to make sure your character can kill the other guy first, before worrying about defense or movement or anything else.
 At one point, Saesee had a couple of power D cards, but if Agen went down, he simply didn’t have enough to win the game on his own.
 Out went the power D, in came his A5 CONVICTION cards, and while you might think that defense is more desirable and balances the deck better, the deck works much better with those A5s than it did with D5s.
 Defense is nice, in fact it’s very powerful, but the first order of business is making sure your deck can kill the other guy.

-There’s definitely more to making a good deck, but I’m going to stop here for now because it’s the most important part of making a deck.
-Know why you’re doing the deck, what it does in Epic Duels to make it unique, and how that’s represented by a group of cards that results in that deck winning the game, and the hardest and most important parts of deck-making are done.
+There’s definitely more to making a good deck, but I’m going to stop here for now because these are the most important parts of making a deck: Know why you’re doing the deck, what it does in Epic Duels to make it unique, and how that’s represented by a group of cards that results in that deck winning the game or having a big advantage over the other decks.
+Figure that out, and the hardest and most important part of deck-making is done.